HumanOsv/Automaton/README.md

     mutations = YES
     crossing_over = YES

+Chemical formula for the system ( example: H 02 Pb 03 Ca 04 ).

+    chemical_formula = H 06 C 06

+**NOTE: Respect the spaces of separation.**

 The size of the box (Angstroms) with format "length, width, height".
 AUTOMATON builds an automatic cuadricular box using the sum of all covalents radii of the system.

     box_size =

-Chemical formula for the system ( example: H 02 Pb 03 Ca 04 ).

-    chemical_formula = H 06 C 06

-*NOTE: Respect the spaces of separation.*

 Software that will be used (mopac/gaussian/lammps).

     software = gaussian